Skip to content

 slow-timeout = { period = "60s", terminate-after = 5, grace-period = "0s" }

-Note: Starting nextest 0.9.61, the slow-timeout.grace-period setting is also applied to terminations due to Ctrl-C or other signals.
+0.9.61 The slow-timeout.grace-period setting is also applied to terminations due to Ctrl-C or other signals.
 With older versions, nextest always waits 10 seconds before sending SIGKILL.

-Per-test overrides
+Per-test settings

 For example, some end-to-end tests might take longer to run and sometimes get stuck.
 For tests containing the substring test_e2e, to configure a slow timeout of 120 seconds, and to terminate tests after 10 minutes: